-The reason that they would want to take $20,000 as taxable income is because if their income is too low, they may not qualify for the Affordable Care Act insurance; instead, they may qualify for some sort of medical assistance program, and may have the quality of their health care compromised.
+The reason that they would want to take $20,000 as taxable income is that if their income is too low, they may not qualify for the Affordable Care Act insurance; instead, they may qualify for some sort of medical assistance program and may have the quality of their health care compromised.

 For case study number two, we have Bob and Laurie Jones.
 They’re 62 they recently retired and they have income needs of $100,000 per year.
 They have their retirement savings broken down as follows: